jodyHamilton/drupal-zapier/README.md

 You can optionally clone this repo and push your own forked version of the app in order to use it, but I need users with live zaps in order to get the app published.

-You will need a Drupal 8 site *without* any htaccess restrictions.
+You will need a Drupal 8 site with the following:

-Enable basic_auth (core) module.

-Add and enable JSON:API contrib module.
+Basic_auth (core) module enabled (no configuration).

+[JSON:API](https://www.drupal.org/project/jsonapi) (contrib) module enabled (no configuration).
+I'm on 8.x-2.3.

+No other basic authentication restrictions on your site.
+This conflicts with basic_auth module.
+(It's possible to use oauth or other authentication means, but I have not done so)

+Your Drupal site must be accessible from a public facing URL.
+(A local machine or servers behind a firewall are not public facing.)

 ## Getting data from Drupal